sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migrations-and-associations/27/README.md

   end
   ```

+    <details><summary>Could we have done this from the command-line?</summary>
+    `rails g model Enrollment course:belongs_to student:belongs_to`</details>

-  2. Open up the models in your text-editor, and edit them so they include the proper associations:
+3. Open up the models in your text-editor, and edit them so they include the proper associations:

   ```ruby
   #